Prasadev-in/Prasadev-in.github.io/README.md

 ## 🛠️ Technologies Used

-- HTML
+- Canva
-- CSS
+- capcut
-- JavaScript
+- vn
 - [Framework/Library]
 - [Other Tools]